 With an integrated management system, your management systems work together, with each function aligned behind a single goal: improving the performance of the entire organization.
 Instead of silos, you have a coordinated effort which is greater than the sum of its parts and is not only more efficient but more effective.
 An integrated system provides a clear, uniform image of your entire organization, how they impact each other, and the associated risks.
 Efficiency is gained from less duplication, and it becomes easier to adopt new systems in the future.

 Integrated management systems will have a positive impact on specific management system components and outcomes such as improvements in quality, safety, risk, and productivity.

-One of the top benefits of implementing multiple management system standards is being able to align the standards to find a common or single management system components.
+One of the top benefits of implementing multiple management system standards is being able to align the standards to find common or single management system components.
 These may include policies, objectives, processes or resources.
 For example, you may be able to have a single procedure for training, document control, management reviews, internal audits or improvements.
-When you implement more than one standard at a time you are able to find these similarities which can save your organization a great amount of time, and in return money
+When you implement more than one standard at a time you are able to find these similarities which can save your organization a great amount of time, and in return money.

 When you integrate multiple management systems at a time and establish cohesive objectives, processes, and resources, with the alignment of the systems you will see improvement in accountability.

 4. Establishing Consistency